 The schedule is one of the major constraints that will consume any conscientious construction project manager.
-There’s a larger timeframe of when the construction project must be completed, but within that, there are dozens of milestones that must be met.
-Tracking time throughout a project, making sure you’re actually meeting the deadlines defined by the project plan, is one of the biggest responsibilities of any construction project manager.
+There’s a larger timeframe that outlines when the construction project must be completed, but within that, there are dozens of milestones that must be met.
+Tracking time throughout a project and making sure you’re actually meeting the deadlines defined by the project plan is one of the biggest responsibilities of any construction project manager.

 Staying on Budget

 The other major constraint is cost.
 Construction projects are costly and money is always an issue.
 Construction project managers monitor costs throughout the life cycle of the project.
 That means coming up with an accurate construction estimate for the project and tracking the expenses of your crew to make sure they’re not overspending.

 Most construction projects are long and it’s easy to get lost in the day-to-day activities.
 But a construction project manager is also reporting back to the client.
 The client wants to know that progress is following the schedule and that the costs are within the bounds of the budget.
 They will expect regular presentations to show progress and performance are meeting the planned effort.
 It’s the job of the construction project manager to manage expectations.

 It may not seem as important as managing cost and time, but having a construction project manager who is able to quickly and satisfactorily resolve conflicts is crucial.
 If the crew, subcontractors, client, third-party vendors, et al., are not getting along, your schedule and budget will inevitably suffer.
 Construction project managers need to smooth out any friction before the situation explodes.